St. Louis Metropolitan Police Chief, Col. John W. Hayden Jr., discusses Missouri’s Good Samaritan law

 – Right to store/dispense for free if acting under a standing order from a health care professional

-Missouri does not currently have a statewide Prescription Drug Monitoring Program (PDMP), though a municipality-level PDMP was created by St. Louis County Department of Public Health.
+In July 2017, Missouri began developing a statewide Prescription Drug Monitoring Program (PDMP) to help decrease the over prescribing of prescription drugs.
+Additionally, a municipality-level PDMP, created by St. Louis County Department of Public Health, launched in April 2017.

-– Since March, 2016, six jurisdictions (St. Louis City, St. Charles County, St. Genevieve County, Jackson County, Kansas City, City of Independence) have adopted legislation to join County’s PDMP.
+– As of December 2017, 57 jurisdictions have adopted legislation to join County’s PDMP.
 Numerous other jurisdictions across Missouri are currently pursuing or considering legislation as well.

 -As of August 2017, 81% of providers and 64% of Missouri citizens were covered under local PDMPs.